slapec/wimm-vue/README.md

 1. Get a Python 3 environment

-    The project is developed in 3.5.1 but I think it should work on any 3.x version.
+    The project is developed in 3.5.1 but I think it should work with any 3.x version.

 2. Install dependencies: